 Teacher Development I Observation

-16 hours of classroom observation are required for teacher development students.
+Additionally, 16 hours of classroom observation are required for the teacher devolpment I student.